qazifabiahoq/ClaimLens/README.md

 ClaimLens is an AI claims processing platform that takes a claimant's submission, including their details and damage photos, and returns a complete adjuster-ready settlement recommendation in under two minutes.

 The claimant fills out a form and uploads photos of the damage.
 Behind the scenes, four specialized AI agents work through the claim in sequence, each doing one job really well and passing their findings to the next.
 By the time the pipeline finishes, the output is a professional report with verified damage assessment, current regional repair cost estimates, cross-referenced findings, and a clear settlement recommendation.

+Once the settlement recommendation is generated, the claimant can download the full settlement report directly from the platform.

+There is also a "Discuss This" button where an AI chat pops up on the left side of the screen.
+The claimant can ask questions about the specific claim they submitted, and the AI responds using the structured findings from all four agents.

+In addition, there is a "Connect to Human Adjuster" button where the claimant can email customer service directly if they want manual review or additional clarification.

 The adjuster reviews it, confirms the deductible, and approves.
 What previously took hours of manual work now takes about ninety seconds.